 The New Year’s rush is over and the time has come to begin implementing your New Year’s resolutions.
 When language learning is your goal, how can you make sure you turn something new into a long-term habit in order to become fluent?
-Here are the top tips for ensuring you achieve your language learning New Year’s resolution in 2021 and beyond.
+Here are the top tips for ensuring you achieve your language learning New Year’s resolution.

 No matter what goal you’d like to achieve, it has to be realistic, otherwise you simply won’t complete it.
 When it comes to language learning, becoming fluent is indeed an extremely realistic goal, but in order for you to become fluent, you need to break the process down into realistic milestones.